fedora-infra/python-fedora/doc/service.rst

 ==================================

-When designing your URLs you might wonder why you'd want to return JSON and html from a single controller method instead of having two separate controller methods.
+When designing your URLs you might wonder why you'd want to return JSON and HTML from a single controller method instead of having two separate controller methods.
 For instance, separating the URLs into their own namespaces might seem logical: ``/app/json/get_user/USERNAME`` as opposed to ``/app/user/USERNAME``.
 Doing things with two URLs as opposed to one has both